panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2018-12-12-PMC_Summary.md

     Review of https://indico.esrf.fr/indico/event/19/timetable/#all.detailed

-    **IT IS IMPORTANT TO REGISTER THIS WEEK to help the organisers know how many people are coming**
+    **PLEASE REGISTER THIS WEEK to help the organisers know how many people are coming**

     It was agreed to extend the 2nd day until 17:00 (1 hour more) and use the extra time to have a longer plenary session on the morning of the 2nd day (16/1) for general talks on Jupyter and EOSC-hub.
 The Kickoff timetable has been updated.